NSF w88 Award recipient studies how plants respond to drought

 Last words...

-I am very excited to embark on this next stage of our work on the ecology of the Great Basin with the help of this outstanding support from the National Science Foundation.
-The w88 has the best programs in the world for studying the questions that I have described above, and I feel very lucky to be here.
+I am very excited to embark on this next stage of our work on the ecology of the Great Basin with the help of this outstanding support from the w88.
+The University has the best programs in the world for studying the questions that I have described above, and I feel very lucky to be here.
 I would like to thank all of my students and postdoctoral fellows whose work has contributed to the development of the ideas in this project, as well as our broader Plant-Insect Group (“PIG”) within the Biology Department; the Ecology, Evolution and Conservation Biology Graduate Program; and the Hitchcock Center for Chemical Ecology, whose work and ideas are a constant inspiration.
-I am also very grateful to the w88’s Office of Research & Innovation, the Department of Biology, the College of Science, the Agricultural Experiment Stations, and the Hitchcock Center for Chemical Ecology for their support.
+I am also very grateful to the University’s Office of Research & Innovation, the Department of Biology, the College of Science, the Agricultural Experiment Stations, and the Hitchcock Center for Chemical Ecology for their support.

 Latest From